adamcobabe/mrv/doc/source/compare/features.rst

 	 #.
 Run tests in current and specified maya versions ( ``tmrv``, all platforms, on windows the same limitations apply as for ``mrv`` )

 	 * Run UI specific tests in a slimmed down maya UI session ( ``tmrv --mrv-maya test/maya/ui``, all platforms )
-	 * Retrieve the test coverage as html report for the specified maya version ( ``tmrv --mrv-coverage``, linux and osx )
+	 * Retrieve the test coverage as html report for the specified maya version ( ``tmrv --tmrv-coverage``, linux and osx )
 	 * Full regression testing against all installed maya versions ( ``tmrvr``, linux and osx )

 	3. **Maintenance**